geudde/attic-chest/pages/01.season-1/05.meeting-05/27.mr-porden-2/docs.md

 Rise Honest Muse and to the liberal Lyre
 Symphonious sing, what Friendship shall inspire.
 Say! shall the Man to gain devoted, Claim
-A place conspicuous Midst the sons of Fame?
+A place conspicuous midst the sons of Fame?
 For ill got wealth with dying accents given
 To bribe the vengeance of impartial heaven!
 And shall not he who midst the din of Trade
-Has hommage at the Muses Altars paid
+Has homage at the Muses’ Altars paid
 Attention gain and gratitude inspire
 And with his worth excite the poets fire?
 Yes!
 P-d-n Yes!
 My Muse in liberal lays